-Members will have three options for obtaining Tailored Care Management: through an AMH+ practice, a CMA, or a care manager based at a Tailored Plan.
-Prior to launch, Tailored Plans will educate members on the three different care management approaches and must provide unbiased counseling on selecting an AMH+, CMA, or the Tailored Plan.
-For members who do not express a preference, the Tailored Plans will assign them to an organization that provides Tailored Care Management, in line with Department-issued auto-assignment requirements.
-A spart of the member welcome packet, the Tailored Plan will send members information on Tailored Care Management, including their assignment and the process and options for changing that assignment.
-The organization assigned for providing Tailored Care Management (AMH+ practice, CMA, or Tailored Plan) will assign a care manager.
-After the initial launch, on an ongoing basis, the Tailored Plan will complete Tailored Care Management assignments for new members, in line with the Department's auto-assignment requirements, and send the assignment information as part of the member welcome packet.
+Tailored Plan/PIHP members will have three options for obtaining Tailored Care Management: through an AMH+ practice, a CMA, or plan-based care manager.
+Tailored Plans/PIHPs will educate members on the three different care management approaches and must provide unbiased counseling on selecting an AMH+, CMA, or plan-based care management.
+For members who do not express a preference, the Tailored Plans or PIHP will assign them to an organization that provides Tailored Care Management, in line with Department-issued auto-assignment requirements.
+As part of the member welcome packet, the Tailored Plan or PIHPs will send

+22 For more information on the Tailored Plan population health management approach, see North Carolina's Data Strategy for Tailored Care Management Policy Paper.

+23 The six required Health Home services are 1) comprehensive care management, 2) care coordination, 3) health promotion, 4) comprehensive transitional care from inpatient to other settings (including appropriate /follow-up), 5) individual and family supports (which includes authorized representatives), and 6) referral to community and social support services.
+42 U.S.C. § 1396w-4 18001 members information on Tailored Care Management, including their assignment and the process and options for changing that assignment.
+The organization assigned for providing Tailored Care Management (AMH+ practice, CMA, or plan) will assign a care manager.
 Members can change the organization they are assigned to for Tailored Care Management and/or change care managers twice per year without cause and any time with cause.